Creative Career & Business

 • “Walking meetings” for phone calls

-• Five-minute stretch breaks every hour
+• Take five-minute stretch breaks every hour

 • A proper lunch break that includes a 15-minute walk